jfrog/jfrog-vscode-extension/README.md

 You can also navigate from the depedency declaration directly into the tree view.
 This allows you to see transitive (indirect) depedencies.
 ![Refresh](resources/readme/gifs/maven_pom_tree.gif)

-Search for a dependency in the tree:
+Search for a dependency in the tree by typing its name.
 ![Search_In_Tree](resources/readme/gifs/search.gif)

 View the issues associated with direct and transitive (indirect) dependencies.